SoftwareDeveloperYadavJi/MinorProjectBackend/Readme.md

 # CROWDEASE Backend

-This is the backend of Campus Cuisine, a food ordering platform for Parul University students.
+This is the backend of CROWDEASE, a food ordering platform for Parul University students.
 It is built using Node.js, Express, Prisma, and TypeScript.

 ## Features